-- ESMA supervisory briefing: Sustainability risks and disclosures in the area of investment management pp. 0.10 ("impact" in fund names, concent's - pp 9-10 ("impact" in fund names, concept's definition) - ESMA consultation paper: On Guidelines on funds' names using ESG or sustainability-related terms - pp 21-22 ("impact" in fund names, concept's definition, treshold proposals) - ESMA Progress Report on Greenwashing pp 20-21, 40-41, 55 (claims about impact, types of impact, "impact washing")
+- ESMA supervisory briefing: Sustainability risks and disclosures in the area of investment management - pp 9-10 ("impact" in fund names, concept's definition) - ESMA consultation paper: On Guidelines on fund' names using ESG or sustainability-related terms - pp 21-22 ("impact" in fund names, concept's definition, treshold proposals) - ESMA Progress Report on Greenwashing pp 20-21, 40-41, 55 (claims about impact, types of impact, "impact washing")

-(see Figure 22).
-This might come as a surprise for some as the impact investing concept is not directly regulated in SFDR or other new EU sustainable finance regulations.
+as the impact investing concept is not directly regulated in SFDR or other new EU sustainable finance regulations.
 The concept, however, plays a major role in the modern sustainable finance debate with its focus on impact of firms and investment portfolios on the environment and society, and thus naturally raises supervisory authorities' interest.
 The Economist's Special Report on ESG Investing of July 21, 2022 guoted the founder of Sustainalytics, Mr. Jantzi, saying the following: "The last 10-15 years have been about the impact of environmental and social issues on a portfolio.
 The next ten years will be as much about the impact of investment on the environment."18 Immediately following this quote, The Economist's Report noted that "Conveniently, that is the direction that regulators want to take the ESG market as well".
 Developments relating to the new European regulatory framework for sustainable finance seem to confirm both of these observations.

 The gradual expansion of ESMA's attention to impact investing has started with ESMA addressing the topic of using the word "impact" in its principles-based guidance on fund names, which was part of the ESMA supervisory briefing on sustainability risks and disclosures in the area of investment management of May 31, 2022.
 The briefing made clear that words "impact", "impact investing" and any other impact-related terms should only be used by funds whose investments are made "with the intention to generate positive, measurable social and environmental impact alongside a financial return".
 This in essence restates the state-of-the-art definition of the concept of impact investing, known under the frameworks of such global standard setters as Global Impact Investing Network GIIN (of which Vontobel is a member).
-As an example of an acceptable use of the word "impact" in a fund's name, ESMA's briefing defines a "climate impact" fund as "investing in companies with business in activities focuses on enabling the adaptation to, or mitigation of, climate change."
-ESMA continued to work on the impact topic throughout the rest of the year 2022, providing the market with partial access to its thinking on the topic in the form of an ESMA consultation paper on guidelines on funds' names using ESG or sustainability-related terms published on November 18, 2022.
-In the consultation paper, the topic of using the word "impact" was addressed as part of regulator's proposed 80 percent threshold ("minimum proportion") for funds using "impact-related" terms in their names20.
-For the use of the word "impact" or "impact investing" or any other impact-related term, ESMA's draft guidelines propose that these should be used only by funds meeting the proposed new quantitative thresholds set out in the draft guidelines.
-Additionally, such investments under the minimum proportions mentioned in the draft guidelines, should be made "with the intention to generate positive, measurable social or environmental impact alongside a financial return".
-Again, this in essence was a restatement of the already quoted state of the art definition of impact investing concept.
-When issuing its consultation paper, ESMA claimed to expect issuing the final Guidelines by Q2/Q3 2023.
-Finally, but certainly not least importantly, the ESMA progress report on greenwashing of 31 May 2023 has addressed the topic of impact investing in a level of detail not seen before, thus clearly indicating the regulator's deepening attention and interest in the topic as well as increasing scrutiny of the related claims.
-I summarize key insights from ESMA's progress report which are of particular relevance for impact investing in the next section.
+As an example of an acceptable use of the word "impact" in a fund's name, ESMA's briefing defines a "climate impact" fund as "investing in companies with business in activities focuses on enabling the adaptation to, or mitigation of, climate change."19 ESMA continued to work on the impact topic throughout the rest of the year 2022, providing the market with partial access to its thinking on the topic in the form of an ESMA consultation paper on guidelines on fund' names using ESG or sustainability-related terms published on November 18, 2022.
+In the consultation paper, the topic of using the word "impact" was addressed as part of regulator's proposed 80 percent threshold ("minimum proportion") for funds using "impact-related"

-See "Rating agencies: The signal and the noise", in: The Economist, Special Report ESG Investing of 21 July 2022.
+18 See "Rating agencies: The signal and the noise", in: The Economist, Special Report ESG Investing of 21 July 2022.

-ESMA Supervisory Briefing: Sustainability risks and disclosures in the area of investment management, 31 May 2022, pp 9-10.
+19 ESMA Supervisory Briefing: Sustainability risks and disclosures in the area of investment management, 31 May 2022, pp 9-10.